 Goldman Sachs is adapting to new capital requirements by “rolling off” trading positions that account for about $88 billion in risk-weighted assets, Cohn said.
 The Federal Reserve, Federal Deposit Insurance Corp. and Office of the Comptroller of the Currency published a revised set of capital requirements for U.S. banks on June 7.

-Goldman Sachs probably will earn $2.03 a share in the second quarter, according to the average estimate of 25 analysts surveyed (GS) by Bloomberg.
+Goldman Sachs probably will earn $2.03 a share in the second quarter, according to the average estimate of 25 analysts surveyed (GS:US) by Bloomberg.

 To contact the reporters on this story: Christine Harper in New York at firstname.lastname@example.org; Erik Schatzker in New York at email@example.com